The Warrior Elite Within…

 Phil’s story reads like a plot for a movie, laced with everything you would expect to see a hero confront: tragedy, triumph, tests of endurance, monumental loss and rejection, and finally, redemption.
 At the age of 36, he has already become an inspiration to many, as he lives out his core values and imparts them to those he mentors and teaches.

 Through his own personal challenges, Phil learned much of what he passes on to others today.
 His journey began in 2001, when he began following his childhood dream of becoming a Navy SEAL.
-(The United States Navy’s Sea, Air and Land Specialist, commonly known as the Navy SEALs, are the U.S. Navy’s principal special operations force and a part of the Naval Special Warfare Command and United States Special Operations Command.)
+(The United States Navy’s Sea, Air and Land Specialist Teams, commonly known as the Navy SEALs, are the U.S. Navy’s principal special operations force and a part of the Naval Special Warfare Command and United States Special Operations Command.)
 During the initial phase -six months of BUDS (Basic Underwater Demolition Seal Training) – he found the extreme physical demands daunting, after being rushed to the emergency room with a core temperature of 91 degrees, and then developing pneumonia.
-In addition, he sustained multiple stress fractures, torn hip flexor and perforated eardrum.

 He recognized his limitations both physically and mentally, and chose to leave the program for a time of introspection.
 “So I made the decision to walk away from that and I decided it’s not for me just yet.
 I want to try and identify what I need to do better, and come back, you know, overcome it,” Phil explained.

 During that time, he met and married his first wife, only to endure further life challenges when the first child they conceived was a tubal ectopic pregnancy, followed by a second pregnancy which resulted in a ruptured uterus.
 The obstacles ultimately proved to be more than the marriage could bear.